 6. Host product launch events

-The target audience of a product launch event can be both the new potential customers and existing customers.
-The success of a product launch directly affects how many sales are made right away and in the months after the launch.
+A product launch event’s target audience can be both new potential customers and existing customers.
+Its success directly affects how many sales are made right away and in the months after the launch.

 7. Know your target market